usnistgov/ace-ui/docs/DEVELOPMENT.md

 ## Infrastructure and configuration

-We use nginx, grafana, nats.io and several other components in the background to run this system.
+We use N, Grafana, Nats.io and several other components in the background to run this system.

 * [../nginx](../nginx) directory contains configuration on how the reverse proxy was setup for this application.
-* [../grafana](../grafana) directory contains configuration on grafana.
-See the [docker-compose.yaml](../docker-compose.yml) to learn about how these directories are mounted to nginx and grafana containers.
+* [../grafana](../grafana) directory contains configuration on Grafana.
+See the [docker-compose.yaml](../docker-compose.yml) to learn about how these directories are mounted to nginx and Grafana containers.